Kenny2github/discord-ext-slash/docs/discord-ext-slash.rst

    Triggered immediately after :meth:`SlashBot.register_commands` to give an opportunity to register dynamic permissions in code before pushing to the API.
-If overriding using @:meth:`discord.Client.event`, you must await :meth:`-SlashBot.register_permissions` at the end of the event handler.
+If overriding using @:meth:`discord.Client.event`, you must await :meth:`SlashBot.register_permissions` at the end of the event handler.
    See ``/stop`` in ``demo_bot.py`` for an example.

 .. function:: on_before_slash_command_invoke(ctx: Context)